jegesh/python-sqs-listener/README.rst

 -  For both the main queue and the error queue, if the queue doesn’t exist (in the specified region), it will be created at runtime.
 -  The error queue receives only two values in the message body: ``exception_type`` and ``error_message``.
 Both are of type ``str``
+-  If the function that the listener executes involves connecting to a database, you should explicitly close the connection at the end of the function.
+Otherwise, you're likely to get an error like this: ``OperationalError(2006, 'MySQL server has gone away')``

 Contributing
 ~~~~~~~~~~~~